Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we introduce the novel \TOM{} framework for solving extreme eigenvalue problems.
-Under \TOM{} framework, the eigenpairs are directly solved via orthogonalization-free iterative methods, where the orthogonalization-free feature is crucial for extremely large scale eigenvalue problems with sparse eigenvectors.
-Two algorithms, namely \TOMOne{} and \TOMTwo{}, under the framework are proposed for \eqref{eq:obj1} and \eqref{eq:obj2}.
-Global convergence for both algorithms are guaranteed for almost all initial values in a big domain.
-Locally, we prove that, in neighbors of global minima, \TOMOne{} converges linearly.
-The local convergence proof can also be adapted to \TOMTwo{}.
-Although, under the framework, our proposed algorithms are different from gradient-based optimization algorithms, acceleration techniques, including momentum, linesearch, and column locking, still work effectively.
-According to a sequence of numerical experiments on both synthetic examples and practical examples, our algorithms converge efficiently and reveals the sparsity of eigenvectors without any orthogonalization step.
+In this work, we introduce a novel \TOM{} for solving extreme eigenvalue problems.
+Using \TOM{}, the eigenpairs are directly solved via orthogonalization-free iterative methods, where the orthogonalization-free feature is crucial for large-scale eigenvalue problems with sparse eigenvectors.
+Two specific algorithms, namely \TOMOne{} and \TOMTwo{}, are proposed for \eqref{eq:obj1} and \eqref{eq:obj2}.
+Global convergences are guaranteed for almost all initial states~\cite{Gao2021}.
+Locally, we prove that, in neighbors of stable fixed points, \TOMOne{} converges linearly.
+The convergence proof can be adapted to show the linear convergence of \TOMTwo{} as well.
+Although the proposed algorithms are different from general gradient-based algorithms, acceleration techniques, including momentum, linesearch, and column locking, still work effectively.
+According to numerical results on both synthetic examples and the example from practice, \TOMOne{} and \TOMTwo{} converge efficiently and obtain the sparse eigenvectors without any orthogonalization step.

 There are many future directions.
-As has been mentioned before, \TOM{} framework is not only applicable to \eqref{eq:obj1} and \eqref{eq:obj2}.
-It can be adopted by other algorithms to remove the gauge freedom.
-We would like to explore more such algorithms and potential applications in the future.
+As has been mentioned before, \TOM{} is applicable to many other objective functions beyond \eqref{eq:obj1} and \eqref{eq:obj2}.
+We would like to apply \TOM{} to other objective functions and obtain powerful algorithms.
 Moreover, we claim the advantage of \TOM{} in keeping sparsity towards convergent.
-It is a interesting future direction to explore truncation techniques as well as coordinate-wise algorithms so that the sparse property can be kept throughout iterations.
-Then the application to FCI low-lying excited states problems would be potentially of great interest to many other communities including computational physics, computational chemistry, and material science, etc. In addition to above two directions, orthogonalization-free algorithms are friendly to massive parallel computing.
+It is an interesting future direction to explore truncation techniques and coordinate-wise methods so that the sparsity is preserved throughout iterations.
+The application to FCI problems would be of great interest to many other communities, including computational physics, chemistry, and material science, etc. In addition to the above two directions, orthogonalization-free algorithms are friendly to parallel computing.
 Hence the parallelization of these proposed algorithms is another future direction.

 {\bf Acknowledgments.} The authors thank Jianfeng Lu and Zhe Wang for helpful discussions.
 YL is supported in part by the US Department of Energy via grant de-sc0019449.
 WG is supported in part by National Science Foundation of China under Grant No. 11690013, U1811461.